Exaggeration

+1796 fashion caricature by Richard Newton: the period's fashions of tight trousers for men, and one or two feathers in a woman's headdress, are both parodied through exaggeration.

 Exaggeration is the representation of something as more extreme or dramatic than it is, intentionally or unintentionally.
 It can be a rhetorical device or figure of speech, used to evoke strong feelings or to create a strong impression.

-Amplifying achievements, obstacles and problems to seek attention is an everyday occurrence Inflating the difficulty of achieving a goal after attaining it, can be used to bolster self-esteem.
+Amplifying achievements, obstacles and problems to seek attention is an everyday occurrence.
+Inflating the difficulty of achieving a goal after attaining it, can be used to bolster self-esteem.

 In the arts, exaggerations are used to create emphasis or effect.
 As a literary device, exaggerations are often used in poetry, and is frequently encountered in casual speech.
-Many times the usages of hyperbole describes something as better or worse than it really is.
+Many times the usages of hyperbole describe something as better or worse than it really is.
 An example of hyperbole is: "The bag weighed a ton."
 Hyperbole makes the point that the bag was very heavy, though it probably does not weigh a ton.

 Exaggerating is also a type of deception, as well as a means of malingering – magnifying small injuries or discomforts as an excuse to avoid responsibilities.